cyishere/zhouzhou-rocks/src/pages/about.md

 I am looking forward to a writing career and have written several scripts.

-And, Super excited to finish my short film shooting in August!
+And I am super excited to finish my short film shooting in August!
 That shortening the distance between visual and screenplay, is very helpful!
 I hope it will be shown!
 Yeah！

 Back to  writing, here are some of the things I've done：